 - CSR activities can help develop a stronger bond between employees, increase morale and enthusiasm, and help them feel more connected to the world around them.

-- It can help you build a reputation as a responsible company, which, in turn, can lead to competitive advantage.
+- It can help you build a corporate reputation as a responsible company, which, in turn, can lead to competitive advantage.

 Linking your corporate social responsibility strategy to your company’s purpose and values is vital, this strategy must consider more than economic metrics, and it all depends on your needs and goals.
 When creating it, there are a few best practices that you can follow: